-The repacked and undisturbed 250 cm3 soil cores were placed in a sandbox (Eijkelkamp Soil & Water, the Netherlands) and capillary saturated at 0hPa water pressure at the lower boundary.
-Then the matrix potential was adjusted to $-10\,\text{hPa}$ for 48 h to achieve rather uniform saturation within one treatment and to drain the largest macropores $(\emptyset > 280 \,\mu\text{m}, \text{ according to Young-Laplace equation})$.
-The adjusted water contents of the undisturbed samples only slightly increased compared to the observed field conditions on the day of sampling (+0.8 vol. % silt clay; +6.2 vol. %silty loam).
+The repacked and undisturbed 250 cm3 soil cores were placed in a sandbox (Eijkelkamp, Netherlands) and capillary-saturated

+- at 0 hPa water pressure at the lower boundary.
+Then the matrix potential was adjusted to -10 hPa for 48 h to achieve rather uniform saturation within one treatment and to drain the largest macro-pores (@> 140280 μm, according to Young-Laplaceequation).
+The adjusted water contents of the undisturbed samples only slightly increased compared to the observed field conditions at the day of sampling (silt clay +0.8 vol.-%, silty loam +6.2 vol.-%).
 Samples were covered by a lid, sealed with Parafilm to prevent water loss by evaporation throughout the experiment, and weighed.
-Controls were kept in a refrigerator at 4 °C, and samples for FTC were randomly placed at the bottom of an insolation box (Fig. 1a).
+Controls were kept in a refrigerator at - 120 4 °C and samples for FTC were randomly placed on the bottom of an insolation box (Fig. 1 (a)).
 The space between samples was filled with bubble wrap to prevent freezing from the side.
 A layer of air-filled bubble wrap was also placed on top of the samples to slow down the freezing process.
-The set-up was covered with freezer packs that had an initial temperature of -25 °C. The temperature inside a soil column was measured every 10 min in the centre of a repacked control adjusted to the same water content using a Pt 100 thermometer (Omega Engineering GmbH, Germany) and a DT80 data logger (Thermo Fisher Scientific Inc., USA).
-The 0 °C point of the thermometer was calibrated with ice water before the start of the experiments.
-Every 2 to 3 d, when the soil temperature was above $0.5 \,^{\circ}$ C and the freezer packs were completely thawed, the freezing packs were replaced to start the next FTC (Fig. 1b; representative temperature curve).
-Freezing was considered when soil temperature dropped below -2.0 °C. Those temperature thresholds (-2 and +0.5 °C) were only minimum requirements, i.e. FTCs were allowed to progress beyond them.
-For each study site, seven repacked samples (R) and five undisturbed samples (U) were subjected to FTCs, while five repacked samples (R control) and three undisturbed samples (U control) were kept as a control.
+The set-up was covered with freezer packs that had an initial temperature of -25°C. The temperature inside a soil column was measured every 10 min in the centre of a repacked control adjusted to the same water content using a Pt 100 thermometer (Omega Engineering GmbH, Germany) and a DT80 data logger (Thermo Fisher) - 125 Scientific Inc., USA).
+The 0°C point of the thermometer was calibrated with ice water before the start of the experiments.

+Every two to three days, when soil temperature was above $0.5^{\circ}C$ and freezer packs were completely thawed, the freezing packs were replaced to start the next FTC (Fig. 1 (b), representative temperature curve).
+Freezing was considered when soil temperature dropped below -2.0°C. Those temperature thresholds (-2°C, +0.5°C) were only minimum requirements, i.e. FTC were allowed to progress beyond them.
+For each study site, seven repacked samples (R) and five undisturbed samples (U)

+130 were subjected to FTCs, while five repacked samples (R control) and three undisturbed samples (U control) were kept as a control.